Friends of Newton Centre

 Help Save the Newton Centre Branch Library!

-YOU CAN HELP BY SIGNING THIS ONLINE PETITION
+YOU CAN HELP BY JOINING US

 This building, located at 1294 Centre Street, Newton Centre, is listed on the National Register of Historic Places.
 Friends of the Newton Centre Branch Library is a group supporting the restoration and reuse of this beautiful building.
 We do not support the city's plan to sell the building off.
 We wish to see the city retain public ownership of the building by the citizens of Newton, as originally intended by the citizens of Newton who paid for and built it.
 We would like to see the building restored and used as a Community Space for the people of Newton Centre and others, the same way the villages of Waban, Newton Highlands and Auburndale have already done with their branch libraries.